lr-agenceweb/rails-starter/README.md

 Database:
 ---------
-I am using `mysql2` but you can choose to use `SQlite` or any other SGBD.
+I am using `mysql2` but you can choose to use `SQLite` or any other SGBD.
 To create a dump of your database, run `rake db:backup`

 Template: